 Qualified small employer HRA

 Unlike a VEBA, QSEHRAs have annual contribution limits set by the IRS.
 They also have no opt-in or opt-out capabilities.
-All W-2 employees must be offered the QSEHRA—although they can choose not to use their allowance if they wish.
+You must offer the QSEHRA to all your W-2 full-time employees—although they can choose not to use their allowance if they wish.
+Additionally, QSEHRAs are for active employees, meaning retired employees are ineligible.

 Individual coverage HRA

-An individual coverage HRA (ICHRA) is for all company sizes and works similar to the QSEHRA, with greater flexibility.
-Like the QSEHRA, it’s also a stand-alone HRA, so it can only be used with individual health insurance.
-But with the ICHRA, there are no contribution limits, so employers can contribute as much or little as their budget allows.
+An individual coverage HRA (ICHRA) is for all company sizes and works similarly to the QSEHRA but with greater flexibility.
+Employees participating in the ICHRA must have individual health insurance.
+There are no contribution limits, so employers can contribute as much or as little as their budget allows.

-A significant difference to the VEBA is that an ICHRA allows individuals to opt-in or opt-out of the benefit, even if their employer offered them the benefit.
-This is a great option because if the employee has premium tax credits, they can collect them by opting out of the ICHRA to save more money on their health insurance premiums.
+A significant difference to the VEBA is that an ICHRA allows individuals to opt-in or opt-out of the benefit.
+This is a significant advantage because if the employee has premium tax credits and the ICHRA is considered unaffordable, they can collect their tax credits by opting out of the ICHRA to save more money on their health insurance premiums.
+However, if the ICHRA is considered affordable, they won’t be able to opt-out in favor of tax credits.

-Lastly, ICRHAs have the ability to set employee classes.
-So instead of letting your employee groups decide if they want to participate in your VEBA, you can set different allowance amounts for different employee classes for a better customized experience if they opt into the ICHRA.
+Lastly, employers leveraging ICHRAs can set employee classes.
+So, instead of letting your employee groups decide if they want to participate in your VEBA, you can set different allowance amounts for different employee classes for a more customized experience if they opt into the ICHRA.

-The integrated HRA, also known as a group coverage HRA (GCHRA), is also for employers of all sizes, but it works in conjunction with group health insurance.
+The integrated HRA, also known as a group coverage HRA (GCHRA), is also for employers of all sizes but only works with group health insurance.
 Therefore, only employees enrolled in the company’s group policy can participate in the integrated HRA.

-In many cases, employers offer a GCHRA to offset the high deductibles associated with a high-deductible health plan (HDHP).
-Similar to an HSA, employers use an HDHP to save money on premiums, so the GCHRA acts as a way to bridge the gap.
-However, you can use a GCHRA with any group health insurance plan.
+Employers often choose a GCHRA to offset the high deductibles associated with a high-deductible health plan (HDHP).
+Like an HSA, employers use an HDHP to save money on premiums, so the GCHRA acts as a way to bridge the gap.
+However, you can use a GCHRA with any group health insurance plan—whether with a high or low deductible.

-GCHRA funds are used to pay for employees' deductibles, copays, and other out-of-pocket medical expenses that the insurance plan doesn’t fully cover.
+Employees can use their GCHRA allowance to pay for their deductibles, copays, and other out-of-pocket medical expenses that the insurance plan doesn’t fully cover.
+You can’t reimburse employees for premiums with a GCHRA.

 While it doesn’t have the opt-in or out feature like the ICHRA, an integrated HRA does allow employers to set employee classes for more personalization.
-It also has cost-saving capabilities, such as requiring an explanation of benefits or setting a deductible or copay amount.
+It also has cost-saving capabilities, such as being able to require an explanation of benefits or setting a deductible or copay amount.

 VEBAs are tax-advantaged and can help your employees and their families with healthcare expenses long into retirement, but their complexities and cost limitations can be tough to stomach.

-An HRA is a budget-friendly and straightforward reimbursement benefit for your employees to save on medical expenses while you save on taxes and upfront costs.
-If you think a stand-alone or integrated HRA is the best choice for your organization, schedule a call with a PeopleKeep personalized benefits advisor, and we’ll get you started right away.
+An HRA is a budget-friendly reimbursement benefit for your employees to save on medical expenses while you save on taxes and upfront costs.
+If you think a stand-alone or integrated HRA is the best choice for your organization, schedule a call with a PeopleKeep personalized benefits advisor, and we’ll get you started.